 These practices can be quite expensive.
 That’s why many organizations are eager to reduce costs by outsourcing this part to lead generation companies.

 The CIENCE B2B purchase funnel isn’t the only model out there.
 Several models of the B2B purchase funnel were developed during the evolution of the buying process.

 The very first sales funnel, AIDA, which stands for Attention, Interest, Desire, and Action, was developed by the American businessman, St. Elmo Lewis, in 1898.
 It described the perfect ad formula.
 There were several later versions, but the AIDA associated with Verdi’s opera of the same name gained a foothold.
 The term itself was first applied to sales by Arthur Sheldon in 1911.

 Additional stages were later added into the acronym AIDA (Arthur Sheldon’s model included Satisfaction), and some marketers would rename a certain phase.
 However, the main idea behind AIDA remained the same:

 - Next, you want it.

-- And finally, you acquire it (and experience emotions about it).
+- Finally, you acquire it (and experience emotions about it).

-AIDA applied to B2B might look like this:
+AIDA applied to B2B sales might look like this:

-- Evaluation — they begin to analyze its pros and cons and compare with similar products/services.
+- Evaluation: They begin to analyze its pros and cons and compare it with similar products/services.

-We intentionally renamed the stages, because purchases in the B2B environment are driven by rational thinking rather than emotions as opposed to B2C.
-However, we emphasized that one can’t simply take away sentiments from any human activity.
-No surprise, that sellers and marketers have always leveraged them.
+The stages were intentionally renamed in the B2B environment because they are driven by rational thinking rather than emotions associated with B2C.
+However, one can’t simply take away the sentiments of a purchase; it’s no surprise that sellers and marketers alike continue to leverage these ideas.